Baclofen 5 mg/5 mL Oral Solution

 Nervous system disorders

-Respiratory depression, confusional state, dizziness, hallucination, depression, fatigue, insomnia, euphoric mood, muscular weakness, ataxia, tremor, nightmare, myalgia, headache, nystagmus, dry mouth.
+Respiratory depression, confusional state, dizziness, hallucination, depression, fatigue, insomnia, euphoric mood, muscular weakness, ataxia, tremor, nightmares, myalgia, headache, nystagmus, dry mouth.

 Visual impairment, accommodation disorder